Postdoctoral associates are employee-trainees who:

 Regular-status and Contractual Postdoctoral Associates are only eligible to participate in the voluntary supplemental retirement plans.
 Information regarding participation can be obtained from the departmental business manager, the UHR-Office of Employee Benefits, or the UHR web site.

 Regular-status Postdoctoral Associates are eligible for tuition remission at the rate of 8 credits each for the fall and spring semesters, 4 credits for Winter Term, and 8 credits total for both summer sessions.
-Application for tuition remission is done electronically at http://www.ares.umd.edu/ELF/elf.html and must be done for each semester or session.
+Application for tuition remission is done through an electronic form called “TR-ELF”, which is available on the ARES website, by selecting ELF form This form must be filled out for each semester or session.

 Contractual Postdoctoral Associates are eligible for tuition remission benefits that are negotiated and defined in the employment contract.
 Please see the departmental business manager for more details and instruction.